The Royal Versailles Ball: The Ball

 The Royal Versailles Ball's aim was to celebrate more than a century and a half of friendship between France and the United Kingdom, as well as support international children's charities.
 Preparations began in August 2019 to hold the Ball in May 2020, however, owing to the COVID-19 pandemic, the event was postponed twice before settling on 21 May 2022.
 Smaller ancillary events also took place at the British Embassy in Paris, Hôtel de Charost, and the Airelles Grand Crontole, within the Chateau Versailles.

 The main event at the palace of Versailles was preceded by two other events.
 Firstly, a benefactors dinner at Airelles Grand Crontole, within the Chateau Versailles where a silent charity auction was held as well as a book launch.
 Secondly, an evening reception and further charity auction at the British Embassy in Paris, Hôtel de Charost hosted by the British Ambassador to France, Dame Menna Rawlings DCMG.

 In celebration of Eugénie's and Victoria's love of all things Scottish, the main event was primarily a Scottish reeling ball.
 1,100 guests were given private tours of the palace and state apartments before making their way to the gardens and fountains to the Orangerie for dinner accompanied by an orchestra conducted by Debbie Wiseman.
 A silent charity auction was held throughout the evening.
 Following dinner, a fireworks display was given in the Orangerie, followed by the marching pipes and drums of the Paris and District Pipe Band – this was followed by dancing.
 The ball closed with renditions of God Save the Queen, La Marseillaise, and Auld Lang Syne.

 The British Royal Family was represented by HRH Prince Michael of Kent, great-great-grandson of Queen Victoria.
 The French imperial family was represented by Jean-Christophe, Prince Napoléon, current Head of the House of Bonaparte and four-times-great-nephew of Napoleon I. Her Excellency Dame Menna Rawlings DCMG, the British Ambassador to France was also present as well as the President of Versailles, Catherine Pégard.

+As part of the festivities, a non-fiction book about the history of the Bonapartes which documented the 1855 ball, 'The British Bonapartes: Napoleon's Family in Britain' by Edward Hilary Davis, was launched at Versailles.
+The Foreword to the book was written by Jean-Christophe, Prince Napoléon.